Reactions to the fall of Kabul (2021): Role of NATO in world affairs

 American interventionism came under particular scrutiny.
 Jon Alterman of the Center for Strategic and International Studies wrote in The Hill that "the stories that will resonate overseas are the stories of Afghans who once cast their lot with the United States and now find themselves cast aside".
 Robert Manning of the Atlantic Council argued that "before the next US missionary adventure, we should consider the cost in global credibility of the terrible US foreign policy legacy of failed interventions" but that "betting against US resilience is not wise".
 Torek Farhadi, former advisor to Hamid Karzai, argued that "nobody knows what the US was doing in Afghanistan for the past 10 years" and that "the US tolerated corruption in Afghanistan.
 The American public was too remote from this to really know what is going on."
 Michael Klare of Hampshire College, however, wrote in The Nation that an American retreat from Central Asia might not disadvantage the US in global geopolitics, as "conducting low-intensity conflicts in the heart of Eurasia has never been a winning strategy for the United States; rather, it excels at high-tech coalition warfare in Europe and sea-based operations in the Pacific."

-State-run media in China compared the situation in Afghanistan to the United States' relations with Taiwan.
+Media in China compared the situation in Afghanistan to the United States' relations with Taiwan.
 It questioned the former's commitment to defend the latter if China decides to take control of Taiwan, which it claims to be its province, by force.
 Security Council of Russia secretary Nikolai Patrushev compared the situation to Ukraine–United States relations, stating that "a similar situation awaits supporters of the American choice in Ukraine".